 - Candidates are approached and asked if they “aspire to the role of elder.”
-If they do and sense the Lord’s leading, they enter into a time of prayer to seek the Lord’s guidance.
+If they do and sense the Lord’s leading, they enter into a time of prayer and discernment seeking the Lord’s guidance.

-- The names of those selected to be Elders are then listed for the congregation.
+- The names of those selected to be Elders are then put forth before the congregation.
 The people of South Fellowship have another period of two weeks to approach any prospective Elder personally with questions or concerns.